johnnywagner/MnMSCC/README.md

 →
 ### Auto Appending User Provided Files
-by default, the program scans
+by default, the program scans a folder named "userFiles" in the same directory as the code and appends whatever single cycle .wavs or .syx files you'd like to the end of the generated list.

 ### Sending the Generated Waveforms to Elektron's C6 Software
 After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
 C6 only uses 4 letter names for each .wav once it send them to a machine, taking the first three and last characters of an input file to use as the display name.